ekapolc/ASR_classproject/hookup/README.md

 * `min-active` : minimum active nodes in beam search.
 Effects run-time performance.
 * `max-active` : maximum active nodes in beam search.
 Effects run-time performance.
 * `beam` : Beam size for pruning in beam search.
 * `acoustic-scale` : Acoustic Model Weight.
 This should corresponds to the configuration that gives the best WER.
-For example, if LMWT = 11 gives the best WER for your HCLG on your dev set, use AMWT = (1/11) \* 10 = 0.9091.
+For example, if LMWT = 11 gives the best WER for your HCLG on your dev set, use AMWT = (1/11) = 0.09091.
+However, we provided you a special structure AM.
+Your AMWT should be multiply by 10 before using.
+If you get AMWT = 0.09091, then use 0.9091.

 After you finish the configurations, try to build an image